dutangc/CASdatasets/man-md/usmassBI2.md

 # Massachusetts Automobile bodily injury claim datasets

+## Description

  The dataset `usmassBI` contains automobile bodily injury claims collected in 2001 in Massachusetts, and studied in Frees (2010) and Rempala and Derrig (2005).
 There are 348 records with demographic information, in addition to the claim amount.
 Claims that are closed by year end are excluded.
 Potential fraudulent claims are from provider=A.

 The dataset `usmassBI2` contains automobile bodily injury claims collected between 1993 and 1998 in Massachusetts, and studied in Frees and Wang (2005).
 This is a sample of 29 Massachusetts towns described in Frees (2003).
 Claim amounts have been rescaled to adjust for the effects of inflation: all claims are in 1991 dollars, using the Consumer Price Index (CPI) for the rescaling factor.